Does Agile Fare Better In A Pandemic?

 That is no longer what change is.
 Change is happening at an accelerated pace and across all fronts: from emerging technological advances to stricter market requirements and new competitors with different business models to increased customer and employee expectations.
 Change is no longer the exception; it is the norm, and we cannot afford to slow down operations because we need to adjust.

-Instead, change readiness needs to be embedded in the way we do things so that we can deal with it quickly and with minimal friction and disruption.
+Instead, change readiness needs to be embedded in the way we do things so that we can deal with them quickly and with minimal friction and disruption.
 Organizations need to develop a ‘change muscle’.
 It starts with having a positive attitude towards change because it brings new opportunities and possibilities if embraced.

 2. Have A Solution Rather Than A Problem Mindset